F Exercise 04

 • The world.cities object is a table with information about world cities.
 The table includes the longitude and latitude of each city in the long and lat columns, respectively.

-• Plot the densities with a color scale, as shown in Figure F.2.
+• Plot the population densities using a color scale, as shown in Figure F.2

 (50 points)